 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Deputy Chief Executive with S151 responsibilities; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.
+In this Council, that officer is the Head of Finance with S151 responsibilities; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.

-The Deputy Chief Executive with S151 Responsibilities
+The Head of Finance with S151 Responsibilities

-The Deputy Chief Executive is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ("The Code of Practice").
+The Head of Finance is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ("The Code of Practice").

-In preparing this Statement of Accounts, the Deputy Chief Executive has:
+In preparing this Statement of Accounts, the Head of Finance has: